projectcalico/calico/README.md

  - [Vagrant]
  - [VirtualBox]

-Install Vagrant and Virtual box, then from the root directory of this repo
+Install Vagrant and VirtualBox, then from the root directory of this repo:

     cd config/cluster
     vagrant up

-This will create a 3-node Kubernetes cluster in 3 Virtual Box VMs.
+This will create a 3-node Kubernetes cluster in 3 VirtualBox VMs.

 **DO NOT USE THIS IN PRODUCTION**.
 The API server is loaded with a certificate and keypair checked into this repository.
 If you put this in production anyone will be able to impersonate your API server.